open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

         self.prob = prob
         self.direction = direction

-    @cache_randomness  # label the output of the method as a sharable random variable def do_flip(self):
+    @cache_randomness  # label the output of the method as a shareable random variable def do_flip(self):
         flip = True if random.random() > self.prob else False
         return flip